' Bankruptcy Myths and Facts - Law Offices of Robert M. Geller

 I’m Not Poor Enough to File for Bankruptcy!

 Though it might seem as if bankruptcy is for “poor people,” the truth is it is a tool used by people of all financial means to organize and repair their situation.
-As a matter of fact, changes made to the US Bankruptcy Code in 2005 made it more expensive to file for bankruptcy, so it is not an option for as many people as you might think.
+Changes made to the US Bankruptcy Code in 2005 made it more expensive to file for bankruptcy.
+As a result, it is not an option for as many people as you might think.
 Definitions of “poor” vary, but in order to file, you must be able to pay the fees associated with the process.

 According to a 2012 investigation by CNN, the average cost of bankruptcy in America is $1500.
 Read more about the cost of filing here.